Bellman filtering and smoothing for state-space models: Bellman filter for models with linear Gaussian state dynamics

+Substituting the vector function $\bm{a}^\ast_{t-1}:\mathbb{R}^m\to \mathbb{R}^m$ of equation~\eqref{alphastarmain} back into Bellman's equation~\eqref{approximate Bellman}, we obtain (after some algebra, see Supplement~\ref{app:B}) the value function with a single argument, $\bm{a}_t$, as follows:

+where predicted quantities $\bm{a}_{t|t-1}\in \mathbb{R}^m$ and $\bm{I}_{t|t-1}\in \mathbb{R}^{m\times m}$ were derived above (see step 2 of Table~\ref{table3}).
+The (approximate) value function~\eqref{approximate Bellman v2} involves two terms: (a) the log-likelihood contribution of $\bm{y}_t$ evaluated at the state variable $\bm{a}_t$ and (b) a quadratic term that penalises deviations of $\bm{a}_t$ from $\bm{a}_{t|t-1}$.
+The filtered state at time $t$ maximises the sum of both terms, i.e.\

-The potentially complicated functional form $\ell(\bm{y}_t|\bm{a}_t)$ implies that optimisation~\eqref{updatingrule v2} cannot, in general, be performed in closed form.
-Some plain-vanilla applications of optimisation methods are included in Table~\ref{table1} under the step `Optimise'.
-The presence of the score in the optimisation step is distinctive for the Bellman filter and guarantees its robustness if the observation density is heavy tailed.
-As before, the computational complexity of the resulting Bellman filter is $O(m^3 t)$.
+The optimisation can be performed in closed form when the observation density is Gaussian with mean $\bm{d}+\bm{Z}\bm{a}_t$, as in Corollary~\ref{corol0}, in which case $\ell(\bm{y}_{t}|\bm{a}_t)$ is multivariate quadratic in $\bm{a}_t$; this yields the standard Kalman filter (see Supplement~\ref{comparison} for details).
+In general, the potentially complicated functional form of $\ell(\bm{y}_t|\bm{a}_t)$ implies that optimisation~\eqref{updatingrule v2} cannot be performed in closed form.
+Some plain-vanilla applications of optimisation methods are included in Table~\ref{table3} under step~4.
+The presence of the score in this optimisation step is distinctive for the Bellman filter and guarantees its robustness if the observation density is heavy tailed.
+As before, the computational complexity of the resulting filter is $O(m^3 t)$.